-German Minister Apologizes For Mistakenly Jailing A Syrian Man Who Died In Prison
+German Minister Apologizes For Mistakenly Imprisoning Syrian Who Died After Jail Fire

 A German state official apologized Friday for an incident of mistaken identity that left a Syrian man imprisoned and then dead.

 In July, the 26-year-old man was arrested for failing to pay a fine for theft.
-But police officers did not thoroughly check his identity, said Herbert Reul, interior minister of North Rhine-Westphalia state in western Germany, according to The Associated Press.
+But police officers did not thoroughly check his identity, said Herbert Reul, interior minister of North Rhine-Westphalia state in western Germany, according to the Associated Press.

 The Syrian man — whose name was not released — bore little resemblance to a man from Mali, who was being sought by police for the fine.
 But the Malian man had used a pseudonym, so the two had the same name.